 - Once the sensor is completely dry, reinstall, clear your code & try it out.

 The correct MAF part numbers are: #038-906-461-B(VW) or Bosch #0 281 002 531(Bosch) for the BEW and Mk5 BRM pumpe duse engines.

 When testing the MAF using the computer, what you want to see is "MAF actual" and "MAF requested" match or be almost an exact match.
 This means that the sensor is delivering what the car's computer expects.
 If they are off, or "MAF actual" plateaus, the MAF sensor is bad - replace it.
 A good ALH\BEW motor MAF sensor should be able to read up to around 850-900 mg/h.
 The BRM motor MAF sensor should go a little higher because the engine has more power.

-The MAF is a very sensitive sensor, which is why troubleshooting and repair is a pain to do.
+The MAF is a very sensitive sensor, which is why troubleshooting and repairing are a pain to do.